dchristl/esp32_nat_router_extended/README.md

 ```
 esptool.py write_flash 0x0 esp32nat_extended_full_vX.X.X.bin
 ```

 ### Update from older version
 If this project was already installed.
 No data loss from previous version.
+The preferred way is with [OTA-Updates](docs/ota.md).
+If you want to do it manually:

 ```
 esptool.py write_flash 0x10000 esp32nat_extended_vX.X.X.bin
 ```
+### General

-If any problem occurs, erase flash manually before flashing:
+If any problem occurs, erase flash manually before flashing the full version :
 ```
 esptool.py erase_flash
 ```